Coach Training

 NCICL League Summit:

-Due to transitions at the League level, NCICL has had to delay our larger Coach trainings events.
-With the Leader Summit curriculum (Level 3 Requirement) being offered by NICA National staff online for free, NCICL had moved to offering smaller trainings in the form of Coach Retreats and GRiT Retreats.
+With the Leader Summit curriculum (Level 3 Requirement) being offered by NICA National staff online for free, NCICL has moved to offering smaller trainings in the form of League Summits, Coach Retreats and GRiT Retreats.

 On-the-Bike Skills: